epfl-si/PhDAssess.ops/HOWTO.md

         oc port-forward pod/zeebe-1-0 9600:9600

 - Set yourself a backup ID.
-You should take the bigger number of the list of all backups and add 1
+It is recommended to take the bigger number of the list and add 1

 - Adapt the next command with your new backup ID and launch the backup process: